terascope/teraslice/docs/packages/ts-transforms/operations.md

 - target: `String`(required) = this is the field where the result will be put.
 You may create deely nested object by using dot notation (ie: `location.lat` like in the example above)
 - start: `String` (optional) = used to do simple extractions within the source.
 It marks where is the start of the data you wish to extract
 - end: `String` (optional) = used to do simple extractions within the source.
 It marks where is the end of the data you wish to extract.
 NOTE: this is a special syntax of `EOP` which stands for 'end of parameter' this is used for url base extractions where it will take until the next parameter or end of line
+- exp: `String` (optional) = exp is a jexl expression string, please refer to https://github.com/TomFrost/Jexl for detailed information.

 **Example:**